SAP-samples/cap-hana-exercises-codejam/exercises/ex3/README.md

 ### Questions for Discussion

 1. We loaded data into the tables using the import feature of the Database Explorer.
-Is anyone familiar with alternatives to this to get initial data into your new tables?
+Is anyone familiar with [alternatives](https://cap.cloud.sap/docs/guides/databases#providing-initial-data) to this to get initial data into your new tables?

 2. Where is Country coming from in interactions.cds?
+[Hint](https://cap.cloud.sap/docs/guides/reuse-and-compose)

    ```cds
    using { Country } from '@sap/cds/common';